Elbrus-Analytics/.github/profile/README.md

 ## Features

-- package level data analasys
+- package level data analysis
 - collecting device status using snmp
 - keeping track of device configuration
 - presenting results on a dashboard